 25th Jan - Conversion of St. Paul the Apostle

 Congratulations to Kacper in Year 5 and also Charlotte in Year 3 for being highly commended in the Westminster Christmas card design competition!
 Mr. Drumm and Ms Foster are extremely proud of you both!

 Advent is the period leading up to Christmas.
 It starts on the Sunday nearest to 30th November and ends on the fourth Sunday before 25th December.
 The word 'Advent' means 'coming'.
 It is a time of preparation for the celebration of the birth of Jesus.
 Advent is our time to become more involved, more caught up in the meaning and the possibilities of life as a Catholic community.
 Thus we are preparing not only for Christmas but also for Christ's Second Coming.

 The Month of November

 The month of November is dedicated to souls in purgatory, whose feast is celebrated on 2nd November.
-With the exception of the last two days, the entire month of November falls during the liturgical season known as Ordinary Time, which is represented by the liturgical color green.
+With the exception of the last two days, the entire month of November falls during the liturgical season known as Ordinary Time, which is represented by the liturgical colour green.
 The last portion of the liturgical year represents our pilgrimage to heaven.
-The last Sunday, which marks the beginning of Advent, the liturgical color changes to purple, representing a time of penance.
+The last Sunday, which marks the beginning of Advent, the liturgical colour changes to purple, representing a time of penance.